BarnesFoundation/Barnes-Focus/README.md

 1. `rails server`

 2. `webpack-dev-server` - this will analyse changes in our `app/javascript` folder and rebuild the front end on the fly

-## Environment Variables

-You can find the `private/.env.template` file is committed.
-In order to setup everything locally, you'll have to:

-- Copy this file into root and rename to `.env`.
-Populate it with your own correct values
-- Update line 9 of `lib/google_translate.rb` - It should point to your own `.json` Google Credentials file, in order to get Google Translate working. the file

-**Internal note for the Barnes developers**: Request access to the additional contents of the `private` folder, necessary for SSH and the Google Credentials .json file.

-If you need to add new environment variables, be sure to add a value into the `.env.template` file so it's known in the repository as well.